 - Engineering Institute, in conjunction with the University of California (UC), San Diego

 - Information Science and Technology Institute, in conjunction with UC, Santa Cruz

 - Institute for Geophysics, Planetary Physics, and Signatures

 - Materials Science Institute, in conjunction with UC, Davis and UC, Santa Barbara

 - Seaborg Institute

-The National Security Education Center is a hub to students, visiting professors from around the world, and LANL technical staff who participate in distance-learning classes and engage in exciting projects on everything from the structural health of wind-turbine blades to new computer architectures for handling gigantic data sets.
+The National Security Education Center is a hub to students, visiting professors from around the world, and Lab technical staff who participate in distance-learning classes and engage in exciting projects on everything from the structural health of wind-turbine blades to new computer architectures for handling gigantic data sets.